chhotii-alex/prospective-randomizer/README.md

 some experiments this is nearly possible, by ordering a litter of six-week-old male inbreed Wistar lab rats from the same supplier, all kept in the same type of enclosure and fed the same type of chow their entire lives.
-But given the difficulties in translating results from animal studies, and the desire to have broadly applicable results, may studies use human subjects, and apply very few exclusion criteria.
+But given the difficulties in translating results from animal studies, and the desire to have broadly applicable results, many studies use human subjects, and apply very few exclusion criteria.
 Given the diversity of humans compared to lab animals, it becomes unfortunately likely that group sampling differences in a small-N study will have significant baseline (pre-intervention) differences between groups.

-In human studies, all measurable features of subjects will have some more or less broad distribution.
-Without the resources to go out and search for a subject similar to a subject in group A to put into group B, we cannot match subjects, but can perhaps hope to match groups, at least on selected features.
-With small-N studies, it is not uncommon for outcome measures to differ more at baseline than after the experimental intervention, posing challenges for interpretation.
+With small-N studies, it may happen that outcome measures to differ more at baseline than after the experimental intervention, posing challenges for interpretation.
 Thus, while one hopes for an outcome similar to this:

 |                 | Pre-test | Post-test | Delta |